 POEM WITHOUT WORDS

-for violin.
-His Brussels violin class – previously held by top violinists as Henryk Wieniawski and Henri Vieuxtemps – was world famous.
-He not only wrote extremely virtuoso pieces for violin himself violin (such as the six famous sonatas for solo violin), there were also many composers who wrote new pieces for Ysaÿe, including César Franck, Camille Saint-Saëns, Claude Debussy and Gabriel Fauré.
-In turn, Ysaÿe dedicated his Poème élégiaque to Fauré.
-Inspired by the symphonic poems of Franz Liszt, Ysaÿe experimented with writing poems for a solo instrument with orchestra or piano.
-With him, however, it was not about giving voice to an elaborate story, but more about evoking a evoke an image of mood.
-Ysaÿe would write a total of nine compositions of this kind, the first being Poème élégiaque for solo violin with orchestra or piano.
-He wrote it between 1892 and 1903 and was satisfied with the result: “I think that Poème élégiaque marks a clear step in my work as a composer, because it contains clear evidence of my desire to connect music and virtuosity.”
-And indeed: this music is simultaneously poignantly beautiful, thanks in part to the extra deep sound due to the lower-tuned G-string, and highly virtuosic.
-During his own funeral on May 17, 1931, the piece was performed by a few former pupils.
+impressive compositions for violin.
+His Brussels violin class – previously in the hands of top violinists such as Henryk Wieniawski and Henri Vieuxtemps – was world famous.
+He not only wrote extremely virtuoso pieces himself violin (like the six famous sonatas for solo violin), there were also many composers who wrote new pieces for Ysaÿe, including César Franck, Camille Saint- Saens, Claude Debussy and Gabriel Faure.
+Ysaÿe in turn dedicated his Poème élégiaque to Fauré.
+Inspired by Franz’s symphonic poems Liszt, Ysaÿe experimented with writing poems for a solo instrument with orchestra or piano.
+However, it worked for him not about the sounding of an extensive story, but more about evoking a mood image.
+Ysaÿe would total nine write compositions of this kind, with Poème as the first result élégiaque for solo violin with orchestra or piano.
+He wrote it in 1892 and 1903 and was pleased with the result: “I think Poème élégiaque marks a clear step in my work as composer, for it contains clear evidence of my desire to connecting music and virtuosity.”
+And indeed: this music is at the same time grippingly beautiful, partly thanks to the extra deep sound through the lower tuned G string, and very virtuoso.
+During his own funeral on May 17, 1931, the piece was performed by a few former students.

-compositions.
-Schubert’s Sonata in A, also called ‘Grand Duo’, and his last two virtuoso violin pieces are more complex and larger in scope than the three sonatines, with a more balanced relationship between the two instruments.
-Eva Rabchevska and Boris Kusnezow have chosen the melodious and ingenious Fantasy in C. All the movements flow into each other and alternate between profound and tragic melodies, virtuoso passages and playful fragments.
-The centrepiece is a set of variations on Schubert’s song ‘Sei mir gegrüsst!”, D 741 and a sparkling finale to end.
+imaginative ones chamber music.
+His oeuvre for violin and piano is small though high quality: he composed three sonatas in 1816, the Sonata in A, D 574 in 1817 and during his last years the Rondo brilliant, D 895 and the Fantasy in C, D 934.
+The first three charming sonatas have been available since Anton’s posthumous edition Diabelli known as ‘sonatines’: small sonatas with a light character.
+With this term, Diabelli also hoped to seduce amateurs purchase these compositions.
+Schubert’s Sonata in A, also called called ‘Gran Duo’, and his last two virtuoso violin pieces are more complex and larger than the three sonatinas, with a more balanced relationship between the two instruments.
+Eve Rabchevska and Thomas Hoppe have opted for the melodic one and ingenious Fantasy in C. All parts flow into each other and alternately sound profound and tragic melodies, virtuoso passages and playful fragments.
+With a set at the center variations on Schubert’s song ‘Sei mir gegrüsst!’, D 741 and a spectacular final.